 Is it simply a ‘task’ on our ‘to-do list’ or necessity without which we falter?

-Do we do it so our children might learn to Pray or because we can’t live without communicating with our Heavenly Father on a daily basis?
+Do we do it so our children might learn to pray or because we can’t live without communicating with our Heavenly Father daily?

 What does the Bible say about prayer?

 “And pray in the Spirit on all occasions with all kinds of prayers and requests.
 With this in mind, be alert and always keep on praying for all the Lord’s people.”
 (Ephesians 6:18)

 “Devote yourselves to prayer, being watchful and thankful.”
 (Colossians 4:2)